 In practice, PAL versions of far too many games until the the PS2 era ran approximately 17% slower than intended.
 Some particularly egregious offenders like Sonic the Hedgehog 1 even had slowed-down music (meanwhile, the original Super Mario Bros. had sped-up music because Nintendo apparently “optimized” the PAL release by just speeding up the entire game).
 Other games had massive black borders at the top and bottom of the screen which, since they were there because of the resolution difference, had the side effect of squishing the original 4:3 image vertically.
 This gives many PAL games that slightly squat look.

 In the worst case scenario such as Squaresoft releases on the PS1 and PS2 and basically every 8-bit and 16-bit game ever, both of those telltale signs of a low-effort conversion were present and accounted for!
-The games were still playable despite the lazy PAL conversion, of course, and for most of us PAL users back then this was just a fact of life we had to deal with… on top of waiting up to six months for the conversion, naturally, just to rub it in a bit more.
+The games were still playable despite the lazy PAL conversion, of course, and for most of us PAL users back then this was just a fact of life we had to deal with… on top of waiting several months or even years for the conversion, naturally, just to rub it in a bit more.
 That is, if the games even got PAL releases in the first place.
 RPGs in particular often stayed in Japan and America because nobody wanted to translate them into several European languages.

 Sadly, not every game supported PAL-60, and those that did generally had the option to switch between 50 and 60 Hz at bootup.
 The Xbox had PAL-60 as a system option instead, and games that didn’t support it were forced to run in 50 Hz mode.
-Many games that could run at progressive resolutions (480p and up) on NTSC systems only supported the interlaced 480i/576i resolutions in the PAL region, as the developers usually removed the progressive scan toggle altogether from PAL games.
+In this era, many games that could run at progressive resolutions (480p and up) on NTSC systems only supported the interlaced 480i/576i resolutions in the PAL region, as the developers usually removed the progressive scan toggle altogether from PAL games.

 The progressive resolutions were still technically supported by the system and could be unlocked by modding or cheat devices, but the option to activate them was simply removed.
 I don’t know why this was done, but at least it’s easy to restore them.